 • Contact details of someone within your organization who can take inquiries about the breach

-How to Notify Affected Individuals
+How Do You Notify Affected Individuals of a Privacy Breach?

 Here's section 115 of the Act, which concerns the notification of individuals affected by a privacy breach: